"Don't be silly" I hear you cry, that is ridiculous.

 Think about what engagements you have coming up and plan your intake.
 If you know your going to a friends house with nibbles then just try and have a light lunch to combat those tasty delights.
 It's unlikely you will be able to resist at the party, plus your host will think your rude!

 Neither is the crap that you eat when your drunk!
 Did you ever enjoy a hangover?
 Try and hydrate between drinks, have drinks with ice or have a non booze party.
 It is possible to enjoy yourself without alcohol.
 Unfortunate it is empty calories, devoid of nutrition and also a depressant.
 Cheers!

 Not just for men.
 Wearing loose fitting, baggy clothes and elasticated waists are a disaster.
 Try and wear a belt, it will let you know soon enough if you have gone overboard.
 No cheating!
 Opening your belt under the table cloth is a no no!
 Cheaters never win.
 Ditch your "round the house joggy bottoms" for a while too.
 They will trick you into a false sense of comfort.
 Besides, this is no time to be a house slob.
 Who knows the doorbell just might ring?

-So these few simple measures should make your transition from 2016 to 2017 a little less of an ordeal in the waist line department.
-Unfortunatly, I can't help you with the family rows, the rubbish present you wish you hadn't received or the fact that brussel sprouts make their annual comeback.
-Never mind, there is always Christmas 2017 to get what you really want.
+So these few simple measures should make your transition into the new decade a little less of an ordeal in the waist line department.
+Unfortunately I can't help you with the rubbish present you wish you hadn't received or the fact that Brussels sprouts make their annual comeback.
+Never mind, there is always next Christmas to get what you really want.

-Join me in the New Year for Yoga and Pilates.
+Join me in the New Year for Yoga, Sculpt and tone, stretch and relax or Pilates.
 I have classes to suit everyone.
 Beginners to advanced.
 Check out my timetable and locations here.